 I became interested in the Bundy case after watching The Bundy Tapes documentary by Joe Berlinger in early 2019.
 It was the most fascinating, multi-faceted, tragic, and bizarre true crime story I’d ever heard.
-I read most of the books that were out there, but I wasn’t satisfied with those; I still didn’t feel like I got the whole story.
+I read most of the books that were out there, but I wasn’t sated; I still didn’t feel like I got the whole story.
 Alleviating that dissatisfaction required heading into the archives.
 Poring through the original case files, eventually I realized that while many people knew his name, few understood what really happened.
 Even fewer knew anything about who his victims were, and their stories.
 My goal is to change that.
 Needless to say, while I may explore this often gruesome case and Ted Bundy’s psychopathology in depth, this blog is forever dedicated to the victims.
 I seek only to educate from an objective, historical viewpoint, and never to glorify the man or his crimes.

 Since beginning this project, I’ve also launched social media and Patreon companions with rare photographs, audiovisual material, original documents, and more stories not featured here.
 If you enjoy my work, please know that I invest a lot of time and resources into this painstaking research for you.
 Archival material isn’t free, I pay for access, and this content doesn’t generate itself.
 I need help from the people who enjoy my work in order to continue doing it.